bytebase/bytebase.com/content/docs/tutorials/github-action-data-masking-part2.md

 You may define [semantic types](/docs/security/data-masking/semantic-types/) and apply them to columns of different tables.
 Columns with the same semantic type will be masked with the same masking algorithm.
 For example, you may define a semantic type `mobile` and apply it to all the columns of phone number.
 Then you can define a masking algorithm `range 4-10` for the partial level masking for semantic type `mobile`.

+### In Bytebase Console

-In Bytebase console, go to **Data Access > Data Masking**, click **Semantic Types** and click **Add**.
+Go to **Data Access > Data Masking**, click **Semantic Types** and click **Add**.
 You can create a new semantic type with a name and description, and select the masking algorithm.

    ![bb-semantic-types](/content/docs/tutorials/github-action-data-masking-part2/bb-semantic-types.webp)

+### In GitHub Workflow

-In the GitHub workflow, find the step `Apply semantic type`, which will apply the semantic type to the database via API.
+Find the step `Apply semantic type`, which will apply the semantic type to the database via API.
 All the masking algorithms should be defined in one file in the root directory as `masking/semantic-type.json`.
 The code it calls Bytebase API is as follows:

 ```bash
 response=$(curl -s -w "\n%{http_code}" --request PATCH "${BYTEBASE_API_URL}/settings/bb.workspace.semantic-types?allow_missing=true" \